mcfletch/listener2/README.md

-# Voice Dictation as a (Docker) Service for IBus
+# Listener (v2) Voice Dictation as a (Docker) Service for IBus

+Listener is a voice dictation service for Linux desk tops which uses the Mozilla Deep Speech  engine to provide the basic recognition services and focuses on providing sufficient  accuracy and services to allow for coding common programming languages.

-My goal with this project is to create an input method for those who have difficulty typing with their hands, with a focus on allowing coding by voice on Linux Desktops.
-I am *not* attempting to create a hands free system or personal assistant.
+My goal with this project is to create an input method for those who have *difficulty* typing with their hands (such as myself), with a focus on allowing coding by voice.
+My  personal focus is not to allow for hands free operation of the machine.

-This repository includes the following:

-* a Docker container that can run [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) hardware-accelerated by your host OS's (NVidia) graphics card; the container reads audio from a pipe and reports results to an event-socket
-* an IBus Engine that allows the results of the recognition to be treated as regular input to the (Linux) host operating system
+## Current Status of the Project

-The current state of the project is that we have a proof of concept which can type into visual studio code, kate, and Google Chrome.
-There will need to be a lot of work in terms of interpreting the stream of text to allow for:
+The current state of the project is a proof of concept, what works:

-* providing basic puctuation, capitalisation, etc [started]
-* excluding breath sounds and the like from being interpreted [started]
-* track insertion position to allow for proper spacing between utterances
-* generally making it a useful tool for desktop use [started]
-* allowing for editing/correcting utterances
-* voice coding features and support
-* tokenizers/language models

-  * create a tokeniser that takes text and produces the text-as-it-would-be-dictated for creating languge models
-  * create a coding specific language model to be swapped in on demand
+* typing content into visual studio code, kate, and google chrome
+* the start of basic punctuation capitalization et cetera  driven by user editable rules files

 ## Roadmap